Þjórsárdalur: Places of interest

 The farm of Þjóðveldisbærinn Stöng, which was covered by the ashes of mount Hekla's 1104 eruption, was excavated in 1939.

 It was rebuilt at about 10 km to the south of its former place near Búrfellsvirkjun hydroelectric power station as the farm museum Þjóðveldisbærinn Stöng so that now one can see how fireplaces and other house fixtures looked during the Saga Age (ca 930-1030).

 A footbridge goes across the river Rauðá right at the bottom of the original place of Stöng.
 From Stöng there is a popular walk on foot to Gjáin.

 Þjórsárdals's hot spring is west of the waterfall, east near Rauðukambar.
 There is a hot spring bath, and an abundance of hot- and cold water that is freely flowing into the hot spring.
 Inside the valley is Háifoss, one of the highest waterfalls of Iceland.
 Skeiða- og Gnúpverjahreppur has provided a viewing platform west of Stangarfelli which is situated on the way from Hólaskógur.

 Near the farm museum is Hjálparfoss, which is a split waterfall in a dell that joins together in Búrfell.

 Vegghamrar are rocky cliffs midway between Hallslaut and Rauðukamba.
 Under them lies the ancient Sprengisandsleið, and the mountain men Gnúpverja ride through here on the way to the mountains.

+Tourism development

+Construction is underway at Rauðukambar in the eastern part of the valley.
+The project comprises a hotel built into the rock formation, a bathing lagoon, a visitor centre, accommodation, and parking facilities.
+Cabins and lodges are due to open in 2027, with the rest of the destination following as the development progresses.